SpeedUpNet: A Plug-and-Play Adapter Network for Accelerating Text-to-Image Diffusion Models: Introduction

-In this work, we propose a novel and universal acceleration module called SpeedUpNet (SUN).
-Once trained on a base Stable Diffusion (SD)\cite{rombach2022high} model, SUN can be directly plugged into various fine-tuned SD models (such as different stylized models) to significantly improve inference efficiency while effectively controlling the quality and diversity of generated samples.
-In particular, SUN leverages a teacher-student distillation framework, where the student has the same architecture with the teacher model and an additional SUN adapter.
-During training, only the adapter of the student, which consists of several cross-attention modules, are optimized with the other parameters frozen.
-SUN encourages the student to learn a combination noise considering both the positive prompt and the negative one in a single diffusion step.
-For implementation, we employ cross-attention layers to learn the relative offsets in the generated image results between negative and positive prompts.
-This acquired knowledge of relative offsets can be seamlessly integrated into different fine-tuned Stable-Diffusion models without training, achieving classifier-free guidance distillation with negative prompts controllable.
 Additionally, SUN introduces a Multi-Step Consistency (MSC) loss to ensure a harmonious balance between reducing inference steps and maintaining consistency in the generated output.
-Consequently, SUN significant reduces in the number of inference steps to just 4 steps and eliminates the need for classifier free guidance, which leads to an overall speedup of more than 10 times for SD models compared to the 25-step dpm-solver++.
-To sum up, our contributions are as follows: \begin{itemize} \item First, we propose a novel and universal SD acceleration module called SpeedUpNet (SUN), which can be seamlessly integrated into different fine-tuned SD models without training, once it is trained on a base SD model. \item Second, we propose a method that supports classifier-free guidance distillation with controllable negative prompts and utilizes Multi-Step Consistency (MSC) loss to enhance consistency in the generated output. \item Third, experimental results demonstrate SUN achieves a remarkable speedup of over 10 times on diffusion models.
-SUN fits various style models as well as generation tools (including Inpainting\cite{meng2021sdedit}, Image-to-Image and ControlNet\cite{zhang2023adding}) without extra training, and achieve better results compared to existing SOTA methods. \end{itemize}
+Different from the existing method that gradually change the inverse diffusion trajectory to a new one for one-step generation such as LCM \cite{luo2023latent} and Guided-Distill \cite{meng2023distillation}, MSC divides the original dense trajectory into a few (e.g. 4) stages, with each stage being approached by an accelerated inference.
+By mapping the output of each stage to the point of the original trajectory, this method avoids cumulative errors during acceleration, thus maintaining the consistency of the output image.
+Consequently, SUN significant reduces in the number of inference steps to just 4 steps and eliminates the need for CFG, which leads to an overall speedup of more than 10 times for SD models compared to the 25-step dpm-solver++.
+To sum up, our contributions are as follows: \begin{itemize} \item First, we propose a novel and universal acceleration module called SpeedUpNet (SUN), which can be seamlessly integrated into different fine-tuned SD models without training, once it is trained on a base SD model. \item Second, we propose a method that supports classifier-free guidance distillation with controllable negative prompts and utilizes Multi-Step Consistency (MSC) loss to enhance content consistency between the generated outputs before and after acceleration. \item Third, experimental results demonstrate SUN achieves a remarkable speedup of over 10 times on diffusion models.
+SUN fits various style models as well as generation tasks (including Inpainting \cite{meng2021sdedit}, Image-to-Image and ControlNet \cite{zhang2023adding}) without extra training, and achieve better results compared to existing SOTA methods. \end{itemize}